julien-boudry/Condorcet/Documentation/Election Class/public Election--addCandidate.md

 ##### **candidate:** *CondorcetPHP\Condorcet\Candidate|string|null*
-Alphanumeric string or CondorcetPHP\Condorcet\Candidate objet.
+Alphanumeric string or CondorcetPHP\Condorcet\Candidate object.
 Your candidate name will be trim().
 If null, will create for you a new candidate with an automatic name.

 ### Return value: